 Associated Industries of Massachusetts: Office 365 Case Study

-This blog comes to us courtesy of Microsoft from an interview conducted with our Chief Operating Officer Kim Williams, written by Cindy Lyman, Chief Financial Officer at Associated Industries of Massachusetts.
+This blog comes to us courtesy of Microsoft from an interview conducted with our former Chief Operating Officer Kim Williams, written by Cindy Lyman, Executive VP of Finance and Administration at Associated Industries of Massachusetts.

 It’s not always easy to age gracefully.
 As an association that’s nearly 100 years old, Associated Industries of Massachusetts (AIM) has always adapted to changing member needs, governmental structures and—now more than ever—technological expectations.

 AIM is the largest statewide association of Massachusetts employers, with a mission to improve the financial performance of member employers through a unique combination of lobbying, management and human-resource services.
 The 4,500 members and 49 employees of AIM work together to create economic opportunity by reducing business costs, shaping state and federal regulation, and ensuring an educated work force.

 One of our primary challenges at AIM is to respond quickly to member needs and changing conditions.
 We have a mobile staff located throughout Massachusetts so that we can respond from anywhere—from Beacon Hill in Boston, a member’s facility in Springfield, an AIM training event, or even at home.

 Our technology systems in the past presented accessibility barriers that were tough to overcome, making it difficult for us to be responsive.
 We had older servers and disparate systems that didn’t always play nicely together.
 We had to jump through multiple hoops just to remain effective.
 I recall having to email documents to myself so that I could work on them at home because I wasn’t confident I’d be able to get consistent access to our shared files.